I am actively working in several applied and theoretical areas.

-Additionally, I have worked on the
+I have worked extensively on developing both methods and theory

 I have a bachelors degree from the University of Colorado in